EOC Clinical Advisor (Validator)

 The predicted salary is between 36000 - 60000 £ per year.

-We are looking for Paramedics and nurses Nurses (Adult)
+We are looking for Paramedics and Nurses (Nurses must have adult nursing qualifications)

-We are looking for full or part time permanent staff, for our permanent relief or Core Rotas.
-(Minimum 18hrs per week)
+We are looking for full or part time permanent staff ideally to work on our core Rotas.
+We require a minimum of 18.75hrs per week.

 We aim to represent and value the diversity of our local communities through our workforce and service provision.
 We therefore positively encourage applications from under-represented groups, such as Black, Asian, or other ethnic groups, individuals with a Disability, or LGBTQ+ individuals who meet the specific criteria.